| | Jesper Juul

 does not seem like a viable concept.
 But Tetris is incredibly popular,

+and nobody is disputing its status as a computer game.
 But how can computer games be abstract and without points of identification,

 and yet be interesting? - No matter how variable or even absent the protagonist